taplytics/Taplytics-Android-SDK/PUSH.md

 ---

-## 2. Receiving Push Notifictions
+## 2. Receiving Push Notifications

-In order to be able to send your users Push Notifications, we'll need you to upload your Google Cloud Messaging credentials.
+To send your users Push Notifications, we'll need you to upload your Google Cloud Messaging credentials.
 Please follow [this guide](https://taplytics.com/docs/guides/push-notifications/google-push-certificates) to do so.

 ### Activity Routing

 By default, when a notification sent by Taplytics is clicked, it will open up the main activity of the application.
-However, it may be desirable to route your users to a different Activity.
+However, you may want to route your users to a different Activity.
 This can be done on the Taplytics Push page.

 Simply add a custom data value to the push with the key `tl_activity` and with the **full** (_including package name_) class name of your activity.
 For example: